egorcloud57/jwt_node_js/README.md

-# created for educational purposes to show certain authentication capabilities using tokens on node js
+# created for educational purposes to show certain authentication capabilities using tokens on node jsvfvfvfvfvf
+vfvfvfvfvf